Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 proper performance from this product.
 Therefore carefully

 read the Instruction Manual.
-This warranty does not apply to
+This warranty does not apply

 any defect that GRUNDIG cleternnes, is due to: